 Coach Andrew has been working with children for over 18 years and found the Soccer Shots opportunity while working in an after-school program.
 His experience of working with youth and his passion for sports made coaching for Soccer Shots an easy match.
 When Andrew is not coaching he enjoys being a Dad and going to the beach with his family.
-He has a 4 year old daughter and they love eating their favorite food together, pizza!
+He has a 4-year-old daughter and they love eating their favorite food together, pizza!

 My favorite Soccer Shots game is Castle keepers.
-It is a really fun way to teach children how to be a goalie and the other children get to try to score goals.
+It is a really fun way to teach children how to be goalie and the other children get to try to score goals.
 It is a good way to teach two positions in one game.”
-Coach Andrew can’t wait to share his passion of sports, character development and healthy lifestyles with your children!
+Coach Andrew can’t wait to share his passion for sports, character development, and healthy lifestyles with your children!

 Ever since then he has been here living in Chula Vista.
 Coach Diego is half Spanish and half German.
 He mainly grew up with his Mom’s side of the family because they live here in San Diego.
 He has a very big family and it’s something he enjoys and takes advantage of whenever he can.
-Coach Diego grew up living with his parents and older brother.
-He graduated at a University in Virginia and is currently living there.
+Coach Diego grew up living with his parents and older brother, who graduated from a University in Virginia and is currently living there.
 He currently goes to Southwestern College as a History Major and Administration Minor.
-He plans to get his Associates Degree and transfer to SDSU.
-His end goal is to become a teacher and while teaching he plans to work on his Masters in Administration to allow him to become a Principle at either a Elementary School or High School.
+He plans to get his Associates’ Degree and transfer to SDSU.
+His end goal is to become a teacher and while teaching he plans to work on his Masters in Administration to allow him to become a Principle at either an Elementary School or High School.

 He had the biggest impact on my soccer career and he shaped me into the Goalkeeper I grew up to be.
 His way of training is how I teach my students to this day.
-Coach Diego played soccer in Middle School and through High School starting as the Varsity Goalkeeper all four years, three of which were at Salem High school Virginia Beach, Virginia and his final year playing at Hilltop High School.
+Coach Diego played soccer in Middle School and through High School starting as the Varsity Goalkeeper all four years, three of which were at Salem High school in Virginia Beach, Virginia, and his final year playing at Hilltop High School.
 He also played football three years of High School as a Defensive Lineman and the Punter and PAT kicker.
-In Virginia he wrestled in his off season of soccer as well as football in order to stay in shape.
+In Virginia, he wrestled in his off-season of soccer as well as football in order to stay in shape.

 Coach Diego’s favorite food is Italian, he loves pasta and loves to cook it as much as possible.
 His favorite color is turquoise, a mix of green and blue.
 He loves to go to the gym in his spare time and hanging out with friends and family whenever he gets the chance.
 Coach Diego also enjoys going out to new restaurants and trying different foods and exploring new places!

 Coach Diego is passionate about working at Soccer Shots because the age groups that he works with are so receptive to new information and that really allows him to make the biggest and best impact on each player.
 The style of teaching and the attitude of the coaches really play a benefit to the kids’ learning ability of the sport.
 This style of teaching also allows for the kids to learn discipline and control over their own playing style and ultimately just having a great time doing it!

 Soccer was an important part of her childhood as her brother was on a soccer team and she looked forward to Saturday mornings where she would cheer him on.
-Throughout college she attended various soccer tournaments as well as keeping up with the World Cup.
+Throughout college, she attended various soccer tournaments as well as keeping up with the World Cup.
 Her love for the sport and her passion for children brought her to Soccer Shots.

 Coach Michael has a twin sister and is a 4x fantasy football champion.
 He has a passion for building relationships.
 Joining the Soccer Shots team allows him to be a kid at heart and role model for his players.